White Stucco and Gray Brick: Flashing Mixed Materials

 4. Can I Stucco Over Existing Brick?

-The Answer: Yes, but it requires prep.
+The Answer: Yes, but it requires heavy preparation.

-2. Apply a Bonding Agent (liquid glue).
+- Apply a chemical Bonding Agent (liquid glue like Weld-Crete) to the brick.

-4. Apply the new White Finish Coat.
+- Apply the new White Finish Coat.

 Conclusion: Engineering the Aesthetic